“And the day came when the risk it took to remain tight in a bud was more painful than the risk it took to blossom.” –Anais Nin

 My life and work today draw from indigenous wisdom that stewards of various traditions have been gracious enough to share with me, my continued practice of Vipassana meditation, energy medicine, and metaphysics.
 My work is also influenced by my years of work as a mentor for transition-aged youth, which incorporated collectivist approaches to resourcing, restorative justice, and initiatory rites of passage.

 In 2017 I received my Master’s degree in Integral Counseling psychology from the California Institute of Integral Studies.
 From this training I gained the clinical skills to work with clients in a way that transmutes psychic blocks and defenses and actually facilitates desired change.
-Today I work as Marriage and Family Therapist Candidate in Red Lodge, MT.
+Today I work as Professional Counselor Candidate in Red Lodge, MT.

 My work is invariably feminist, social and earth justice-oriented, and Earth-honoring.